kendrickxy/weather-app-device/README.md

 # ESP32-S2 Environmental Sensor & Battery Monitor with Firebase Logging

 This project implements a low-power environmental sensor node using an ESP32-S2 microcontroller.
-It reads temperature and humidity from an SHTC3 sensor, monitors LiPo battery voltage, current, and state of charge (SoC) using a BQ27441 fuel gauge, and periodically sends this data to a Firebase Realtime Database.
+It reads temperature and humidity from an SHTC3 sensor, monitors LiPo battery state of charge (SoC) using a BQ27441 fuel gauge, and periodically sends this data to a Firebase Realtime Database.
 The device utilizes deep sleep to conserve power and features a WiFi configuration mode via a web portal if it cannot connect to a known network.

 ## Features

 * **Environmental Sensing:** Reads temperature and humidity using an Adafruit SHTC3 sensor.
 * **Battery Monitoring:**
-    * Measures battery voltage, current (average), and State of Charge (SoC) using a SparkFun BQ27441 LiPo Fuel Gauge.
+    * Measures battery State of Charge (SoC) using a SparkFun BQ27441 LiPo Fuel Gauge.
     * Configurable battery capacity.
 * **WiFi Connectivity:**
     * Connects to a configured WiFi network to send data.